livechat/chat-window-android/README.md

 ### Using Fragment

 In order to open chat window in new Fragment, you need to add the following code to your application, in a place where you want to open the chat window (e.g. button listener).
-You also need to provide your LiveChat license number and group ID:
+You also need to provide your LiveChat or Chat.io license number and group ID:

 ```java
 getFragmentManager()